rainndev/Student-Management-System/README.md

 ## Database Design

 The system uses a relational database structured in MySQL.
-The database includes tables for user, students, teachers, subjects, programs, roles, teacgher_subject and  grades.
+The database includes tables for user, students, teachers, subjects, programs, roles, teacher_subject and  grades.

 **Database Diagram:**